docugs/NurseMediaSearchBot/README.md

-delete - Delete file from database index - Index all files from channel or group logger - Get log file stats - get recent user stats broadcast - broascast any message to all the users of the bot
+delete - Delete file from database index - Index all files from channel or group logger - Get log file
 ```

 ## Tips